jarrodharvey/update_retention_multiple_schedules/README.md

 3. DISPOSAL ACTION: The disposal action, e.g. "Destroy 7 years after last action"

 Make sure that the file in data/new_retention_periods.xlsx is filled in to reflect the changes to retention periods and the script will do the rest!

+To run the script, simply source bulk_update_retention_periods.R from within RStudio.